 You have been supporting our Crate Diggers events since we started.
 How did you get involved with Crate Diggers, and will you be attending our first Crate Diggers Event in London?

 MasterSounds has proudly sponsored Crate Diggers events since day one.
-Discogs and MasterSounds have been working together for a couple of years now producing our turntable weight editions for sale exclusively through the Discogs shop and it was a natural progression to become a part of the Crate Diggers community.
-I will be attendanding the London event and I have no doubt it will be a highlight of the year.
+I will be attending the London event and I have no doubt it will be a highlight of the year.